noislabs/nois-contracts/README.md

 which will log in `debug-wasmd.log`.

-In terminal 3 with `docker ps` you can see the running chains. `docker kill osmosis` and `docker kill wasmd` allows you to stop them.
+In terminal 3 with `docker ps` you can see the running chains. `docker kill nois` and `docker kill wasmd` allows you to stop them.

 ### Run tests